October 29, 2022

 In the wake of the Iraq war around 2004, I drove to Washington, D.C., along with more than 200 peace activists to lobby for a Bill reintroduced by Ohio Representative Dennis Kucinich to establish a cabinet-level U.S. Department of Peace.
 We learned about the Bill from a professional lobbyist and best-selling author Marianne Williamson, Peace Alliance co-founder and, later, Democratic presidential candidate.

 As the sole citizen lobbyist from New Jersey, I visited my then Representative Rush Holt on Capital Hill.
-I explained how our Bill would proactively prevent violence and wars with funds immediately applicable to diplomacy and conflict resolution from global affairs to relations within our own cities and schools.
+I explained how our Bill would help end and proactively prevent violence and wars with funds immediately applicable to diplomacy and conflict resolution from global affairs to relations within our own cities and schools.

 Thankfully, Holt took time to read and sign our Bill.
 Its passage, however, required more than the total signatures our citizen lobbyist group could gather.